chsubinn/practice/README.md

-# practice - practice for programming languages
+# practice - for programming languages